rust-lang/book/src/ch10-02-traits.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/no-listing-01-calling-trait-method/src/main.rs}}
 ```

-This code prints `1 new post: horse_ebooks: of course, as you probably already
+This code prints `1 new social post: horse_ebooks: of course, as you probably already
 know, people`.

 Other crates that depend on the `aggregator` crate can also bring the `Summary`